ICARS Project Risk Management Policy

 a) Identify

 A risk identification exercise must take place during the co-development of the project proposal.
-This exercise involves analysing the consequences and likelihood of potential risks, which can be done through various means including workshops, surveys, and brainstorming sessions.
+This exercise involves analysing the consequences and likelihood of potential risks, which can be done through various means such as workshops, surveys, and brainstorming sessions.
 It is at this stage of the process that the project team should begin to develop the risk register (Annex 2).
 Risks can be categorised in various ways, which will change depending on the type of project being implemented.
-Some risk categories could include: Financial, Schedule, Infrastructure, Political, and Technological etc. Examples of specific risks may include Covid-19, delays, lack of commitment, insufficient budget etc.
+Examples of risk categories are: Financial, Schedule, Infrastructure, Political, and Technological etc. Examples of specific risks may include Covid-19, delays, lack of commitment, insufficient budget etc.

 b) Evaluate

-The impact of all identified risks, the project team should be evaluated according to probability and impact.
+The impact of all identified risks should be evaluated according to probability and impact.
 The risk matrix (Appendix 1) is a tool used to help measure the impact.

 Each risk should be ranked according to the risk matrix created in the previous step.
 In other words, considering the likelihood of the risk happening and the potential impact on the project.
 This will help the project team direct their focus.